waylonggggg/tp/docs/DeveloperGuide.md

        Expected: No CCA is edited.
 Error message is shown as parameters with invalid formats were provided.

 2. Deleting a role from a CCA
-    1. Prerequisite: List all CCAs using the `list` command.
-Multiple CCAs in the list.
-Multiple roles in the list and the first CCA has at least one role.
+    1. Prerequisite: Multiple CCAs in the CCA list.
+The first CCA has at least one role.
     2. Test case: `edit_c 1 r/`
        Expected: The first CCA's roles are removed and only left with default `Member`.
 The updated CCA details are shown in the list.
     3. Test case: `edit_c 0 r/`